pywugate/PipelineInterface/README.md

 There are several steps:

 ## Step0: Export OMETIFF
-no this function now, please use Femtonics softwares
+No this function now, please use Femtonics softwares

 ## Step1: Convert OMETIFF to TIFF
+Use BioFormats tools to read and save as uint16 tiff files.

+Different colour channels and different planes will be seperated and saved.

 ***
 #### *Important: if your data is not times seires, please skip Step 2 and 3*